Is registering with Disability Services right for me?

 Documentation Guidelines explain the guidelines for all disability documentation.
 It also lists various tests that are useful to determine appropriate accommodations for learning disabilities and ADHD.

-If you have not already submitted any disability documentation; bring all it with you to the intake meeting.
+If you have not already submitted any disability documentation; bring it with you to the intake meeting.
 We will review your documentation together, discuss how your disability has impacted your learning to date, and agree upon what accommodations are reasonable and appropriate for your education experience at Chapman University.
 Note – approved accommodations at a previous college/university are not automatically guaranteed.
 Accommodations are approved based on the actual disability documentation (scores, medical tests, physician clinical reports, etc.).

 Does Chapman University offer testing to diagnose learning disorders or ADHD/ADD?